-M. Coordinated Human Services Public Transportation Plan Update
+N. Coordinated Human Services Public Transportation Plan Update

 The 2018 updated Raleigh Urbanized Area Coordinated Human Services Transportation/Wake Transit Plan (CHSTP) sets the priorities for transportation investments and initiatives for human services and public transit coordination.
-Adopted in 2019, the plan which guides funding and service development for transportation projects supporting elderly, disabled and low-income individuals, is in the process of being updated to edit provider service information and to make minor administrative changes to clarify roles and responsibilities.
-After the CAMPO team finalizes the edits, the plan will be posted for public comments January 17th to February 16th and presented to the TCC and Executive Board in February.
+Adopted in 2019, the plan which guides funding and service development for transportation projects supporting elderly, disabled and low-income individuals, has been updated to make minor administrative changes that includes clarifying roles and responsibilities and advancing the timeline for the mobility management program.
+The plan is posted for public comments January 17th to February 16th and is to be presented to the TCC and Executive Board meetings in February.
 (Staff Contact: Crystal Odum)